INSERM-U1141-Neurodiderot/neonat-inflam-microglia/README.md

   - SCENIC

 ## Seurat
-The package [Seurat v3.0](https://doi.org/10.1016/j.cell.2019.05.031) was used for the analyses of the single-cell RNA sequencing data of the study:
+The package [Seurat v3.0](https://doi.org/10.1016/j.cell.2019.05.031) was used for the analyses of the single-cell RNA sequencing data of the study (47,211 cells):
 - 1-[merge_data.ipynb](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/1-Seurat/1-merge_data.ipynb) for QC filtering and data merging
 - 2-[microglia_preprocess.ipynb](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/1-Seurat/2-microglia_preprocess.ipynb) for preprocessing, integration and UMAP visualisation of data
 - 3-[microglia_HeatMap.ipynb](https://github.com/INSERM-U1141-Neurodiderot/neonat-inflam-microglia/blob/main/1-Seurat/3-microglia_HeatMap.ipynb) to build the heatmap of expression levels for the top markergenes of CD11B+ cell clusters in PBS condition